maptime/map-accessibility-guidelines/BestPractices.md

 In addition, ensure **all** content can be accessed without the use of a mouse, use `tab` and directional keys (`+`, `-`, `↑`, `↓`, `←`, and `→`) to test your application and/or map. **_An application should have as much of the same content available to the largest audience as possible._**

-#### 7. Do not rely on color alone to convey meaning *[static and interactive maps]*:
+#### 7. Do not use color as the only visual means of conveying information *[static and interactive maps]*:
-The use of color can enhance comprehension, but do not use color alone to convey information.
+While we use color to highlight or compliment what is already visible, do not use color alone to convey information.
 That information may not be available to a person who is colorblind and will be unavailable to screen reader users.

 **_Contrast impacts everybody_**.
+Ensure sufficient contrast exists between text and its background.
 Common sense is vital when considering color contrast, if you can't differentiate the colors - nobody else will.

 In order to showcase additional meaning, you can: